La-Z-Boy: Licensed manufacturers

 In 1970, Morgan Furniture of Takapuna, New Zealand, founded by Jack Morgan, commenced manufacture of the La-Z-Boy recliner for Australia and New Zealand.
 In September 2007 his son Graham Morgan announced that the company was to import the furniture from China and Thailand with the loss of around 200 Auckland manufacturing jobs.

+In media

+The 2024 film Here includes a storyline involving a fictionalized depiction of the La-Z-Boy's invention.